0xmetaschool/Learning-Projects/Build a YeBot with OpenAI API/4. Let’s Wrap it Up/Let’s Wrap it Up.md

 3. Albert Einstein AI bot that gives you some dope wisdom.
 4. Luffy AI bot that will help you find One Piece!
 Isn’t it cool??

+## ⚒️ A small yet important request:

+This is a 100% open-source project like all the other projects on our platform.
+You can find the tutorial markdown files [here](https://github.com/0xmetaschool/Learning-Projects/tree/main/Build%20a%20YeBot%20with%20OpenAI%20API).
+If you find any issues in the course, please feel free to resolve it.
+We, at Metaschool, love love love contributions by our community and acknowledge the contributors on our [Discord](https://discord.com/invite/vbVMUwXWgc) and GitHub, too.

+While you’re contributing:

+1. Don’t forget to star ⭐️ our repository.
+We will be very thankful! ❤️
+2. We are a completely free platform and we aim to stay the same, so please consider following us on [X](https://bit.ly/yebot-course-twitter) and [LinkedIn](https://bit.ly/yebot-course-linkedin) as well. 🫶

 ## Stay Connected

 Don't forget to flex your new AI bot on Twitter and tag us @0xmetaschool.
 Stay connected with us and keep leveling up.
 Remember, OpenAI is a game-changer that can transform the world as we know it.
 So keep pushing boundaries, keep expanding your knowledge, and let's change the game together.